tute/fulfill-to-do-app/README.md

 ## To do:

-* I can manipulate my list (add/remove/modify entries).
 * I can sort my entry lists using due date and priority.
 * I can mark an entry as completed.
-* I need every client operation done using JavaScript, reloading the page is not an option.
 * You need to be able to pass credentials to both the webpage and the API.

 ## Done: